frigal001/Functions-Birds-Convergence/README.md

 sppoolGlobal.Rdata is the global phylogenetic tree with all the species from all the pools.

-The code Code_AllFunctions.R contains the functions:
+The code Code_AllFunctions.R contains the main functions used to calculate and test morphological and phylogenetic convergence among archipelagos.
 The function `fct_phy_colo_spe_nnd_turn` is used to calculate _MNTDturn_ between archipelagos with the reconstructed trees from the simulations.
 The function `fct_nnd_turnover` is used to calculate _MNTDturn_ between archipelagos with the reconstructed traits from the simulations.
 The function  `fct_age` is used to calculate the species age from a given phylogeny.

-The code has also three core functions:
+The code Code_AllFunctions.R has also three core functions:
 ``` r
 fct_cladogenesis
 fct_anagenesis